Wider Opportunities and enrichment

-At North Chadderton Sixth Form, we appreciate the importance of developing our learners as well-rounded young adults that have the key skills required to become good, employable citizens.
+At North Chadderton Sixth Form College, we appreciate the importance of developing our learners as well-rounded young adults that have the key skills required to become work ready and life ready.

-As a result, we have developed the Ambassador Programme – an initiative whereby all Sixth Form students are required to participate in a number of different leadership and ambassadorial opportunities.
-These opportunities help build a wide range of skills in our students, including leadership, teamwork, communication, resilience and time management; all of these are hugely desirable ‘soft skills’ that many employers and higher education institutes are keen for prospective candidates to possess.
+All Sixth Form students are required to participate in a number of different leadership and ambassadorial opportunities.
+These opportunities help build a wide range of skills in our students, including leadership, organisation, initiative, communication, resilience and time management; all of these are hugely desirable ‘soft skills’ that many employers and higher education institutes are keen for prospective candidates to possess.

 Young Enterprise is a charity set up to encourage young people to pursue their entrepreneurial dreams.

 Their flagship programme – the Company Programme – involves students setting up their own business, designing and creating their own product whilst competing against other schools and colleges throughout the country to be crowned ‘Company of the Year’.

 In the past, North Chadderton has been hugely successful in the Young Enterprise Company Programme.
 One of our previous teams 'Sweet Course Candle' dazzled judges with their range of dessert-scented candles and were close to winning the North West Final.
 Their MD Chloe Booth also won the North West Young Entrepreneur Award.
 Another team, 'Diverge', developed a range of mobile phone accessories that earned them a place in the Greater Manchester Final and following this, 'Flow', designed a product to prevent drink spiking, with their MD Nicola Webb achieving the accolade of North West Journey Award winner.
 The following year’s team, 'Refresh', designed an eco-friendly, personalised water bottle that won plaudits at the Young Enterprise Oldham Final and the team were awarded with the Best Presentation award.